Amber Gemstone Information

 Although amber is one of the softest gem types available, it is still frequently worn as jewelry.
-It is not recommended for wearing in cabochon ring designs, but with care, many people do use them for ring jewelry.
-They are most ideal set into earrings, brooches, pins and pendants, but if properly taken care of, amber can be worn in a variety of different jewelry designs.
+It is not recommended for wearing in cabochon ring designs, but with care, many people do use it for rings.
+Amber gemstones are best used for earrings, brooches, and pendants, but if properly taken care of, amber can be worn in a variety of different jewelry designs.

 Caring for your Amber Gemstones and Gemstone Jewelry Back to Top

 Ultrasonic cleaners should never be used to clean amber stones or amber jewelry.
 Soaking amber stones for extended periods of time is not recommended; prolonged exposure to water can ruin the polish.
 Amber can be easily scratched by other jewelry, especially pin stems, facet edges and jewelry edges.
 Protect amber stones by wrapping them in a soft cloth and always store amber separately from other gems and jewelry.